Alaska Airlines flight makes emergency landing after part of plane appears to detach

 Alaska described what happened as an “incident.”
 A photo from a passenger on board showed an entire panel missing from a side of the fuselage, next to a row of seats.

-It’s not clear how or when the panel became separated from the passenger jet.
+It’s not clear how the panel became separated from the passenger jet.

 Kyle Rinker posted a photo from inside the plane on social media platform X, along with the caption, “When the wall of the plane just breaks off mid flight.”